dcwestra/MM-Wall-Calendar-Setup/README.md

 8) Copy in the code you want from my config.js and custom.css files.
     -Note: the config.js file isnt complete, just the module section.
 There will be other code in your default config file that must also remain.

 I also set a schedule for turning the output to the monitor on and off through crontab.

-Edit crontab by typing 'crontab -e' into the terminal
+    crontab -e

     0 22 * * * export DISPLAY=:0.0 && xrandr --output HDMI-1 --off  (Turns the monitor off)
     0 6 * * * export DISPLAY=:0.0 && xrandr --output HDMI-1 --auto  (Turns the monitor on)